 Early prevention and good oral hygiene is essential for protecting your dental and overall health.
-At Smiles for Life in Harrisonburg, VA, Dr. Joe McIntyre, Dr. Dan Whiting, and Dr. Kelsey Rockey, practice preventative dentistry to ensure that patients avoid complicated oral health problems.
+At Smiles for Life in Harrisonburg, VA, Dr. Joe McIntyre, Dr. Dan Whiting, Dr. Kelsey Rockey, and Dr. Bryant Ash practice preventative dentistry to ensure that patients avoid complicated oral health problems.
 Our doctors can not only teach you the most effective methods for maintaining oral optimal health, but also conduct biannual examinations.
 During these cleanings, they can diagnose any dental concerns at the earliest stage possible so that the issue receives treatment before it becomes a big problem.

 Our in-office examinations are an important part of keeping up good dental and overall health.
 Early detection of potential signs of gum disease and oral cancer is crucial to developing a successful treatment plan.
 During the exam, our doctors will provide a full evaluation of your gums, lips, inner cheek, and tongue, looking for any lesions, sores, or white spots that could indicate early signs of oral cancer.
 We will also use advanced technology to examine the condition of your teeth, jawbone, and soft tissues of your mouth.